ppodgorsek/juncacher/README.md

 * Every time an element is modified, the corresponding invalidation entry is created and passed to the logger.
 * Elements have a last modification date that allows to dynamically fetch the changes from the data source.
 This could also be read from a JMS queue for example.

-The invalidation entries will be stored by/read from the logger.

 ![Collecting invalidation entries](https://github.com/ppodgorsek/juncacher/blob/master/src/doc/uml/generated/collect_invalidation_entries.png)

 ### Triggering the invalidation

-The invalidation processor is in charge of the invalidation.
-All calls from other parts of the application should be done to the processor to keep a consistent way of invalidating.
+The invalidation processor is the only element which it is necessary to interact with.

 ![Processing invalidation entries](https://github.com/ppodgorsek/juncacher/blob/master/src/doc/uml/generated/process_invalidation_entries.png)